DujaAbdulrhman/Muhassel./README.md

 Personal endpoints:

+Delete Accountant
+Allows deletion of an accountant only if they are not associated with any active counter boxes.
+Prevents deletion if any box is still open.

+Sales Summary by Branch
+Returns a financial summary for a specific branch, including total sales before tax, tax amount (15%), and the grand total.

+Create Counter Box
-1. Add AccountantCreates a new accountant under a taxpayer and business.
-Sends login credentials to the accountant's email.
+Creates a new counter box for an accountant and links it to the relevant branch, initializing it with a "Closed" status.

-2. Create Counter BoxInitializes a new counter box typically used by accountants to manage their daily operations.
-3. Open Counter BoxAllows the authenticated accountant to open their assigned counter box at the start of their shift 4.Open Counter BoxAllows the authenticated accountant to open their assigned counter box at the start of their shift
+Open Counter Box
+Opens a counter box and updates the accountant’s last activity timestamp.

+Close Counter Box (Basic)
+Closes the counter box without calculating its duration of activity.

+Close Counter Box with Duration Calculation
-5. Close Counter BoxCloses the accountant’s counter box and calculates the total number of hours it was open
+Closes the counter box and returns the total duration it remained open in hours and minutes.

-6. Sales Summary by BranchCalculates and returns the total sales amount before tax, the tax amount (15%), and the final total for a specific branch.
- 7.Update Product Quantity in SaleAllows an accountant to update the quantity of a product in an unconfirmed sale, with stock validation and price recalculation
-8. Get Accountants by Taxpayer IDReturns a structured list of all accountants linked to a specific taxpayer.
+List Accountants by Taxpayer
+Retrieves a simplified list of accountants associated with a specific taxpayer, including their status and branch ID.

-9. Delete AccountantDeletes an accountant if they are not assigned to any open counter box or associated data.
-1010.Get Tax Report as PDFGenerates a PDF file of a tax report, includes business logo if available, and ensures access control.
- 11. Notify Upcoming PaymentsA scheduled background task that sends reminder emails to taxpayers 3 days before a report’s payment due date.
+Upcoming Payment Notification
+Automatically sends email reminders to taxpayers whose tax reports are due within the next three days (excluding paid reports).

+WhatsApp Activation Message
+When a new accountant is registered, a WhatsApp activation message is automatically sent to notify them and guide them through activation.